“Travel not to escape life, but for life not to escape you”

 What we Ordered: Dalmatian-style Swiss chard with potatoes (don’t worry, you won’t find dog in your dish!), mixed meat platter, and sea bass filet with vegetables.

-Our Star Rating: 4
+Our Star Rating (out of 5 stars): 4

 The sunsets were gorgeous.